Don's "Whom We Might Be" Story

 ( note 3a )

-wrote one of the best books I've ever read, sharing the idea that we are descended from many, many "Concestors" which he defines ( on p.7 of his book ) as:
+wrote one of the best books that I've ever read, sharing the idea that we are descended from many, many "Concestors" which he defines ( on p.7 of his book ) as:

 "[…] in a backward chronology, the ancestors of any set of species must eventually meet at a particular